sculpin/sculpin.io/source/documentation/content-types/custom-types.md

 ## A Sample Content Type

 The following is a sample content type called **projects**.

-This can be used as a reference to see how everything fits together.
+    sculpin_content_types:
+        projects:

+That's it!
+It wires everything up using defaults.
+Isn't magic fun?

 ### Configuration

-For demonstration purposes, we'll include all of the values even though we don't really need to set all of them.
+The default values are expanded below.
+Please note that **you do not have to specify all of these options**, this merely shows you the configuration options you *can* set, if you need to deviate from the defaults.

     sculpin_content_types:
         projects: